pa4373/Vim-Cheatsheet.app/README.md

 Vim Cheatsheet
 ==============
-Vim Cheatsheet is a simple OS X app that display vim cheatsheet when you need it most.
+Vim Cheatsheet is a simple OS X app that displays vim cheatsheet.
 It's intented to be bound to your vim shortcut.

 ![screenshot](http://i.imgur.com/mQmIzIn.jpg)

 Download
 --------
-Please visit [here](#) to get precompiled binary.
+Please visit [here](./releases) to get precompiled binary.

 Installation
 ------------